patriknyfeldt/view-3d-model/README.md

 ## <a id="create-vue-project"></a> Create a Vue.js Project

-:information_source: Since Vue 2 support will end on Dec 31 2023, this guide will show you how to create a Vue 3 project.
+:information_source: <b>Since Vue 2 support will end on Dec 31 2023, this guide will show you how to create a Vue 3 project<b>

-:information_source: For detailed explanation on how things work, checkout [Vue.js official documentation](https://vuejs.org/guide/quick-start.html)
+:information_source: <b>For detailed explanation on how things work, checkout [Vue.js official documentation](https://vuejs.org/guide/quick-start.html)</b>

 ### To create a `Vue.js` application, follow these steps: